Peyote: Psychoactivity and folk medicine

 When used for its psychoactive properties, common doses for pure mescaline range from roughly 200 to 400 mg.
 This translates to a dose of roughly 10 to 20 g of dried peyote buttons of average potency; however, potency varies considerably between samples, making it difficult to measure doses accurately without first extracting the mescaline.
 The concentration of mescaline is typically highest at the sides of the peyote button.
 The effects last about 10 to 12 hours.
 Peyote is reported to trigger rich visual or auditory effects (see synesthesia) and spiritual or philosophical insights.

 In addition to psychoactive use, some Native American tribes use the plant in folk medicine.
 They employ peyote for varied ailments.
 Although uncommon, use of peyote and mescaline has been associated with poisoning.
-Peyote contains the alkaloid hordenine (also called peyocactin).
+Peyote also contains other alkaloids such as hordenine.